-For the most part, the changes you’ll make to your landing pages will depend on what you’re testing.
-However, there are 5 basic changes you can make to your landing pages that will optimize your conversions.
+For the most part, the changes you’ll make to your landing page will depend on what you’re testing.
+However, there are 5 basic changes you can make to your landing page that will optimize your conversions.

 Distractions make it hard for visitors to know what to do next.
 Should they play the video or click on a link you provided in your sales copy?
 Or should they keep reading your sales page?

-It’s important to create your landing pages to be free from distractions.
+It’s important to create your landing page to be free from distractions.
 You’ll probably want to create a custom page template to start with a blank slate.
-It seems natural to create your landing pages from an existing web page as a template.
+It seems natural to create your landing page from an existing web page as a template.
 However, doing that will create multiple distractions for your visitors.

 Landing pages need to be free from distractions.
 Distractions divert visitor attention away from your sales copy and can kill your conversion rate.